 Components represent a physical part of an Item or Packing Entry.
 A barcoded label is generated for each Component included within a Movement.
 To put it simply, anything you plan to attach a barcoded label to is a Component.

 To differentiate between Components, Location Notes will now be renamed to Component Descriptor.
 Along with the unique Component ID, you should use the Component Descriptor field to specify information which will allow easy identification of Component parts of an Item or Packing Entry.

 The term Location is used throughout the software and it will therefore take us some time to update all the references to it.
 Please assume that any reference to Locations refers to Components henceforth.

 For the time being your workflow remains unchanged.
-We are developing this feature in a manner in which allows those who are piloting it to test it and those who are not, to carry on unimpeded.
+We are developing this feature in a way in which allows those who are piloting it to test it and those who are not, to carry on unimpeded.
 Furthermore, companies using Eos external to Gander & White can rest assured that their workflow will be unaffected by these developments.

 We will be implementing selective barcoded label printing along with any other viable feedback in due course.